githubgdg/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

    3. "UCI HAR Dataset" will be created in "get_clean_project" when zip file is unzipped.

+## Identifiers :

+subject - The ID of the test subject activity - The type of activity performed when the corresponding measurements were taken

+## Measurements :

+All measurements only includes mean(): Mean value and std(): Standard deviation : tBodyAcc-XYZ tGravityAcc-XYZ tBodyAccJerk-XYZ tBodyGyro-XYZ tBodyGyroJerk-XYZ tBodyAccMag tGravityAccMag tBodyAccJerkMag tBodyGyroMag tBodyGyroJerkMag fBodyAcc-XYZ fBodyAccJerk-XYZ fBodyGyro-XYZ fBodyAccMag fBodyAccJerkMag fBodyGyroMag fBodyGyroJerkMag

 ## Variables :

 - fileUrl : stores source file's url.